 As we age, our skin changes and so does the way in which we wear makeup.
-Oftentimes, older or mature women steer away from wearing the bold makeup they may have enjoyed years ago.
+Oftentimes, older or mature makeup lovers steer away from wearing the bold makeup they may have enjoyed years ago.
 But it doesn't have to be that way!
 One of the best ways to make a statement with makeup is with your eyes.
-But since mature skin types get wrinkles and the look of your eyeshadow, eyeliner, and mascara can change, there are a few key tips to follow for the best eye makeup for older women.
+But since mature skin types get wrinkles and the look of your eyeshadow, eyeliner, and mascara can change, there are a few key tips to follow for the best eye makeup for older people.
 To get the scoop, we talked to makeup artists Jo Strettell and Ashley Rebecca for their professional insight.

 Ahead, two makeup artists share the best eye makeup tips and tricks for mature skin.